osg-htc/docs/docs/Common/ca.md

 To stop `fetch-crl`:

 ```
-%RED%# For RHEL 5, CentOS 5, and SL5
+%RED%# For RHEL 5, CentOS 5, and SL5 %ENDCOLOR%
 %UCL_PROMPT_ROOT% /sbin/service fetch-crl3-boot stop
 %UCL_PROMPT_ROOT% /sbin/service fetch-crl3-cron stop
 %RED%# For RHEL 6 or 7, CentOS 6 or 7, and SL6 or SL7 %ENDCOLOR%